intel-iot-devkit/iot-devkit-samples/azure-mqtt/README.md

 * Sign in to your Microsoft Azure account or open a new account if you don't already have one.
 You will need a personal email address, and a credit card (to verify identity).
 * In Azure dashboard search for IoT, select IoT Hub, create a new hub, name it, select FREE Tier, fill in other info, continue to create a Hub.
-    Wait for the hub to be deployed
+    Wait for the hub to be deployed.

-* Use one of the methods listed in ‘Create new device in the IoT Hub device identity registry’ in [this page](https://github.com/Azure/azure-iot-device-ecosystem/blob/master/setup_iothub.md#manage-an-azure-iot-hub)
+* Use one of the methods listed in ‘Create new device in the IoT Hub device identity registry’ in [this page](https://github.com/Azure/azure-iot-device-ecosystem/blob/master/setup_iothub.md#manage-an-azure-iot-hub).

-    For example to use the cli on mac, first install Azure cli, see [this page](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-macos?view=azure-cli-latest)
+    For example to use the cli on mac, first install Azure cli, see [this page](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-macos?view=azure-cli-latest).

 * Add a device to your hub, e.g.
 `az iot device create --hub-name MyIotHub --device-id MyDevice`